Jersey Boys: Charity performances

-The Boys in Concert
+Alumni concerts

+The Midtown Men

-Four actors of the original Broadway production, Christian Hoff, Michael Longoria, Daniel Reichard and J. Robert Spencer, launched a concert tour titled The Boys in Concert in 2010.
+Four actors of the original Broadway production, Christian Hoff, Michael Longoria, Daniel Reichard and J. Robert Spencer, launched a tribute act called The Boys in Concert in 2010.
 Frankie Valli, Bob Gaudio, Marshall Brickman and Rick Elice sued the production, claiming that it "steals songs, stage elements and copyrighted logo" that imply that it is an authorized spin-off of Jersey Boys.
 The production was rebranded as The 4 Hitmen, and Hoff, Longoria, Reichard and Spencer counter-sued, claiming that the accusations were false, and alleging the use of "bully tactics" in an "effort to injure the livelihood and the reputations" of the actors.
 On September 23, 2010, Valli and company dropped the original suit, on the condition that the name of the performance is changed to distance itself from Jersey Boys.
-As of May 2019, this production is still active, and is named The Midtown Men.
+As of March 2024, this production is still active, and is named The Midtown Men.

+Under the Streetlamp

+Another touring act featuring former Jersey Boys performers, featuring members of the Chicago cast, tours under the name Under the Streetlamp.
+Under the Streetlamp has had its performances televised on PBS as pledge drive material.
+Michael Ingersoll, who played Nick Massi in the tour, originally served as lead vocalist for the group, with Christopher Kale Jones, Brandon Wardell and Shonn Wiley as the other members.
+Ingersoll and Jones departed in 2017, succeeded by David Larsen (the first non-Jersey Boys alum) and Eric Gutman.